-1. DO YOU HAVE A JOB?
+1. DO THEY HAVE AN INCOME?

 Rent and utilities require cash to pay off – so this question needs to be asked upfront.
-A prospect with no job and bad credit may not be able to provide for their portion of the bills.
+A prospect with no income and bad credit may not be able to provide for their portion of the bills.
 There’s a risk associated there, and can you afford to cover their share if they can’t make ends meet?

 2. WHAT DO YOU LIKE TO DO ON WEEKENDS?